davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 d transition, accelerated rollback corresponds to the formation of Farallon-plate mantle duplexes.
-Buoyancy-driven resistance to LIP subduction could have driven the transient imbrication of Farallon plate mantle lithosphere and establishment of successive basal megathrust surfaces (leading to forearc overthickening, as mentioned above).
+Buoyancy-driven resistance to LIP subduction could have driven the transient imbrication of Farallon plate mantle lithosphere and establishment of successive basal megathrust surfaces, leading to forearc overthickening.
 Alternatively, duplex formation could have occurred due to negative buoyancy during retreating subduction, with tensile stresses in the slab promoting nappe detachment.
-Observational data and laboratory experiments of profound co-seismic dilation transients along subduction megathrusts [@Gabuchian2017] underscores the ability of tensile stresses to cause dislocations in subducting slabs.
-We suspect that mantle nappe detachment was mediated by the temperature of the brittle-plastic transition in olivine.
-For ~40-50 Myr oceanic lithosphere entering a subduction zone \[@fig:cross_sections|c and d\], this ~700-800 ºC transition [@Warren2006; @Mei2010] occurs at ~25-40 km depth in the slab [@Doin1996].
+Observational data and laboratory experiments showing profound co-seismic dilation transients along subduction megathrusts [@Gabuchian2017] underscore the ability of tensile stresses to cause dislocations in subducting slabs.
+We suspect that mantle nappe detachment was mediated by the temperature of the brittle-plastic transition in olivine: for ~40-50 Myr oceanic lithosphere entering a subduction zone \[@fig:cross_sections|c and d\], this ~700-800 ºC transition [@Warren2006; @Mei2010] occurs at ~25-40 km depth in the slab [@Doin1996].